-The self-timer is used in situations where the photographer is included in the shot.
+The self-timer is used in situations such as group shots where the photographer is included in the shot.
 When selecting the self-timer setting, the self-timer icon appears on the screen.

-- : The picture is taken after 10 seconds.
+- ి: The shot is taken after 10 seconds.

-- : The picture is taken after 2 seconds.
+- ্ৰ: The shot is taken after 2 seconds.

-- The self-timer setting is cancelled in the following situations.
+- The self-timer setting is automatically cancelled in the following situations.

-- When shooting ends
+- · When shooting ends

+- When the Mode dial is changed to another setting

+- When the Playback mode is selected

 - .
-When the Mode dial is changed to another setting

-- When the Playback mode is selected

-- · When the camera is turned off
+When the camera is turned off